Stephanie Graf

 Stephanie Graf (born 26 April 1973, in Klagenfurt) is an Austrian former middle distance runner who won silver medals in the 800 metres at both the Olympic Games and the World Athletics Championships.
-In June 2010 Graf was suspended for two years for an anti-doping rule violation.
+In June 2010, Graf was suspended for two years for an anti-doping rule violation.

 Biography

 Graf finished second to Maria de Lurdes Mutola in the women's 800 meters at both the 2000 Olympics in Sydney and the 2001 World Athletics Championships in Edmonton, Alberta.
-Her time from the 2000 Olympics, 1:56.64 minutes, is the current Austrian 800 metres record.
+Her personal best of 1:56.64, set at the 2000 Olympics, is the current Austrian 800 metres record.
+Her indoor personal best of 1:55.85, run at the 2002 European Athletics Indoor Championships, is the current Austrian 800 metres indoor record and the second-best indoor mark in history, only behind Jolanda Čeplak's time of 1:55.82 in the same race.

 Proceedings were issued against Graf by the Austria's anti-doping authority in May 2010.
 Following the revelation that the Humanplasma laboratory had aided around 30 athletes with blood doping practices, Graf admitted that her blood had been taken at the lab, but insisted that it had never been re-injected (which would have improved her performances).

-In June 2010 Graf was suspended for two years for the attempted use of a prohibited method.
+In June 2010, Graf was suspended for two years for the attempted use of a prohibited method.